Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps

 \section{Conclusion}

-In this paper, we analyze the key challenges in interactable GUI element (\ivo) detection for Virtual Reality (VR) apps.
-We propose \tool, the first zero-shot, context-sensitive IGE detection framework for VR apps.
+In this paper, we analyze the key challenges in interactable GUI element (\ivo) detection for Extended Reality (XR) apps.
+We propose \tool, the first zero-shot, context-sensitive IGE detection framework for XR apps.
 Extensive experiments have been conducted to verify the effectiveness of the proposed IGE detection framework.
 The results demonstrate that Orienter is more effective than the state-of-the-art GUI element detection approaches, Experiments also illustrate that \tool is beneficial for boosting automated GUI testing.
-Alongside developing \tool, we have also created the first dedicated dataset for \ivo detection in VR environments, both of which are publicly available to spur further research in this field.
+Alongside developing \tool, we have also created the first dedicated dataset for \ivo detection in XR environments, both of which are publicly available to spur further research in this field.